galacticcouncil/hydration-node/pallets/route-executor/README.md

 If the route setting fails, it emits event `RouteUpdateIsNotSuccessful`

+### Force insert route
+The route can be force inserted for any asset pair by technical origin without involving any validation.

 ### Providing routes
 This pallet is also responsible for providing the best routes for asset pairs.